lseseri/RecipeRatings/README.md

 ## Framing a Prediction Problem

-I plan on predicting the average rating for a recipe which would typically be a regression problem.
-However, since a majority of the ratings fall between 4 and 5, I separated the average predictions into categories where an average rating of 0 to 1.9 is changed to 1, 2 to 2.9 is changed to 2, 3 to 3.9 is changed to 3, 4 to 4.9 is changed to 4, and everything larger becomes 5, thus making it a classification problem.
+I plan on predicting the average rating for a recipe which would typically be a regression problem, however, since a majority of the ratings fall between 4 and 5, I separated the average predictions into categories.
+An average rating of 0 to 1.9 is changed to 1, 2 to 2.9 is changed to 2, 3 to 3.9 is changed to 3, 4 to 4.9 is changed to 4, and everything larger becomes 5, thus making it a classification problem.
 More specifically, this is a multiclass classification because it involves predicting one of five possible classes unlike binary classification which has two possible values.

 I choose `average_rating` as the response variable because I want to be able to predict the rating a recipe may receive depending on certain features.
-At this time of the prediction, I would train my model on features from the columns in the dataframe that I already have such as `minutes`, `days_between`, `season_category` `num_calories`, `total_fat`, and `sugar`.
+At this time of the prediction, I would train my model on features from the columns in the dataframe that I already have such as `minutes`, `days_between`, `season_category`, `season_submitted`, `num_calories`, `total_fat`, and `sugar`.

-The metric I am choosing to evaluate my model is F1-score with weighted averaging because as I mentioned before and showed in the graph in univariabte analysis, a majority of the ratings fall between 4 and 5.
+The metric I am choosing to evaluate my model is F1-score with weighted averaging because as I mentioned before and showed in the graph in univariate analysis, a majority of the ratings fall between 4 and 5.
 By using this metric, the unbalanced ratings become balanced as it calculates the F1-score for each class independently then takes the weighted average.

 ## Baseline Model

 For my baseline model, I began by dropping rows from the `mintues` and `average_rating` columns that contained missing values as this information was not available at the time of prediction.
 I also dropped the `rating` column from the df because I am predicting the average rating which is based on the rating so having both columns would be redundant.
-I choose three features based on the `minutes`, `days_between`, and `sugar` columns in my df.
-I choose three quantitative columns for my model because as seen in previous sections like data analysis or missingness analysis, the `minutes` and `days_between` seem to have an association with a recipes's average rating.
+I chose three features based on the `minutes`, `days_between`, and `sugar` columns in my df.
+I chose three quantitative columns for my model because as seen in previous sections like data analysis or missingness analysis, the `minutes` and `days_between` seem to have an association with a recipes's average rating.
 I included the `sugar` column as well because I wanted to determine if the sugar a recipe has would also affect a recipe's rating.

 As I mentioned in the framing a prediction problem section, I made average ratings into categories and added these values to a new column called `avg_rating_cat`.
 I then split the data into training and test data using the above columns as my features and `avg_rating_cat` as the value I am predicting.
 After looking at the values contained in each of my features, I realized that the `minutes` and `days_between` features contain a majority of values closer to zero with some outliers.
 To account for this I converted both continuous numerical columns into discrete categories.
 I transformed the `minutes` column using custom binning where I categorized them into five descriptive categories (very short, short, medium, long, very long) based on how long it takes to make a given recipe.
 Similarly, I transformed the `days_between` column using custom binning where I categorized them into the same description categories as `minutes` based on how long it takes to post a review for a recipe.
 For both these features, I then used ordinal encoding to map these categories into numbers in a way that preserves order where 0 was very short up till 4 for very long.
-I can do this because shorter recipes and quicker review times are more valuable than longer recipes and long review times.
+I chose this approach because shorter recipes and quicker review times are generally more practical and appealing for users as they are more efficient and convenient making it more valuable than longer recipes and extended review times which are less attractive to people because they require more time and effort.
 I used `FunctionTransfomer` to apply these transformations.
 For the `sugar` feature, I used `StandardScalar` to standardize the numerical data.
 I then used a `DecisionTreeClassifier` to classify my model.

 The performance of this model was not that good as I got an overall F1-score of 0.534 suggesting that there is room for improvement by adding more features that are more correlated to predicting average rating.

 ## Final Model

-I added three features to my final model which were `num_calories`, `total_fat`, and `season_category` as well as the features from the baseline model, `minutes`, `days_between`, and `sugar`.
+I added four features to my final model which were `num_calories`, `total_fat`, `season_category`, and `season_submitted` as well as the features from the baseline model, `minutes`, `days_between`, and `sugar`.

 The column `num_calories` is the total number of calories a recipe contains.
 As shown in the pivot table created in the framing a prediction model section, it seems that the number of calories a recipe has is correlated with the average rating the recipe gets.
 Thus, I believe adding this feature improved my model because people tend to look for healthier receipes so those with lower amounts of calories could be predicted to receive better ratings.
 I used `StandardScalar` to transform the feature and make it more generalizable.

 The column `total_fat` is the total amount of fat put into a recipe.
 Similar to `num_calories`, the pivot table showed that a lower number of calories are typically associated with a higher rating.
 Also, health consious people are more likely to try and rate foods that have a lower amount of fat in it.
-For these reasons, I beleive that this feature would improve the performance of my model.
+For these reasons, I believe that this feature would improve the performance of my model.
 I transformed this feature using `StandardScalar`.

-The column `season_category` is the weather type a receipe was posted during with values being either warm or cold.
+The column `season_category` is the weather type associated with the season a receipe was posted during with values being either warm or cold.
 As shown in the hypothesis testing section, I found that recipes posted during warmer seasons tend to receive higher ratings.
 So, I thought adding this feature would improve my model's performance due to the correlation, and a person may be happier during warmer weather than cold weather encouraging them to rate recipes more generously.
 I used `OneHotEncoder` to transform the categorical values into binary features.

+Similarly, the column `season_submitted` indicates the season in which a recipe was posted.
+Based on findings from hypothesis testing and bivariate analysis which indicated that there is a relationship between the season a recipe was posted and the review, I believed that adding this feature would improve my model's predictive capabilities.
+I also used `OneHotEncoder` to transform the catergorical values of spring, summer, winter, and fall into binary features.

 I choose to use a `DecisionTreeClassifier` and performed k-fold cross-validation using `GridSearchCV` to find the best combination of hyperparameters with the best average validation performance.
 For my model, the hyperparameters that performed the best were `criterion` of gini, `max_depth` of 54, and `min_samples_split` of 2.
 My F1-score for my final model is 0.796 showing that there was an improvement over my baseline model which had an F1-score of 0.534.